Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Spectral topology and skin modes in non-Hermitian photonic crystals

-then each $\omega \in D_n^i$ is an eigenvalue for the semi-infinite problem \eqref{eq:semi_infinite} defined over the interval $I_+$, as long as $\omega$ is not a branch point of $\lambda_j(\omega)$ (j=1,2,3,4) for the transfer matrix $\cM(\omega)$.
+then each $\omega \in D_n^i$ is an eigenvalue for the semi-infinite problem \eqref{eq:semi_infinite} defined over the interval $I_+$, as long as $\omega$ is not a branch point of $\lambda_j(\omega)$ (j=1,2,3,4) for the monodromy matrix $\cM(\omega)$.
 The corresponding eigenfunction $\bPhi(z)$ decays exponentially as $z\to\infty$. \item [(ii)] If

-then each $\omega \in D_n^i$ is an eigenvalue for the semi-infinite problem \eqref{eq:semi_infinite} defined over the interval $I_-$, as long as $\omega$ is not a branch point of $\lambda_j(\omega)$ (j=1,2,3,4) for the transfer matrix $\cM(\omega)$.
+then each $\omega \in D_n^i$ is an eigenvalue for the semi-infinite problem \eqref{eq:semi_infinite} defined over the interval $I_-$, as long as $\omega$ is not a branch point of $\lambda_j(\omega)$ (j=1,2,3,4) for the monodromy matrix $\cM(\omega)$.
 The corresponding eigenfunction $\bPhi(z)$ decays exponentially as $z\to-\infty$. \end{itemize} \end{thm}

-\textbf{Remark 3} By virtue of Theorem \ref{thm-winding}, under suitable assumptions, \eqref{eq:wind_p} and \eqref{eq:wind_n} hold when $\gamma_n^i$, the boundary of the $D_n^i$, is positively and negatively oriented respectively.
-Hence, the above theorem relates the existence of the edge modes for the semi-infinite problem \eqref{eq:semi_infinite} with the winding direction of $\gamma_n^i$.
+\begin{remark} By virtue of Theorem \ref{thm-winding}, under suitable assumptions, \eqref{eq:wind_p} and \eqref{eq:wind_n} hold when $\gamma_n^i$, the boundary of the $D_n^i$, is positively and negatively oriented respectively.
+Hence, the above theorem relates the existence of the skin modes for the semi-infinite problem \eqref{eq:semi_infinite} with the winding direction of $\gamma_n^i$. \end{remark}